Statutory report available online or via post

 The best method of having the most extensive idea of your credit status is by using more than one report.
-You can also use Checkmyfile, which doesn’t give as extensive a report as some other websites, but gives an overview of all three main CRAs’ data.
+You can use Checkmyfile*, which gives an overview of all three main CRAs’ data, plus information from Crediva.

 TransUnion review summary

 TransUnion offers a more accessible statutory credit report than Crediva, being available online or by post.
 Although the statutory credit report is limited and doesn’t offer a full insight into your credit, you can be directed to TransUnion’s partner, Noddle, which offers a full report for free, forever.